 So you want to work on a farm with no experience – you’ve come to the right place to get your foot in the door!

 Obviously we have an interest in helping you find work since we list farming jobs, but there are so many reasons and ways to find a career in agriculture.
+Attending career fairs is a great way to get your foot in the door.

 The great thing is it doesn’t really matter where your interest in farming comes from – it’s very possible to get a job in the industry without experience.